since1968/stat-blocks/homebrewery/src/gladiator.markdown

 When a creature you can see attacks you with a melee attack, you can use your reaction to impose disadvantage on the attack roll.
 You must be wielding a shield.

-If you are wielding a gladius and an attack affected by your Murmillo fighting style fails to hit you, you may make a melee attack with your gladius against the creature that attacked you as part of the same reaction.
+If you are wielding a gladius and an attack affected by your Murmillo fighting style fails to hit you, you may make a melee attack with your gladius against the creature that attacked you as part of the same reaction, or you may attempt to grapple the creature.

 #### Bloody Entertainer